leappie/StayActive/README.md

 # StayActive
 ## HBO - ICT: Semester 2 project
+The goal of the project is to design a modular application using OOP principles (e.g. SOLID), design patterns (e.g. Factory patter, Template pattern)  and testing (e.g. Acceptancy test, Intergration test, Unit test).
+To do this, we had to first make a functional and technical design of our application.

-4 - tier architecture based on [CleanArchitecture](https://github.com/jasontaylordev/CleanArchitecture).
-The dependencies
+## 4 - Tier architecture
-between the layers are as following:
+Based on [CleanArchitecture](https://github.com/jasontaylordev/CleanArchitecture).
+The dependencies between the layers are as following:

 ![4-tier](assets/n-tier.png)